-Salt vs. Salt-Free Water Softener
+Salt vs. Salt-Free Water Softeners: Which Is Best?

-Salt vs. Salt-Free Water Softener Comparison
+Salt vs Salt Free Water Softener Comparison

 According to the Water Quality Association, soft water is “any water which has been processed in some manner to reduce the total hardness.”
 It means removing calcium and magnesium from water to improve quality.